JJ/hoborg/text/text.md

 look for me.

 Whatever, that's not going to be today.
 No, today I'm not gonna tell you about my joining the circus either.
-Which, by the way, at that moment I didn't really think it was going to be necessary.
+Which, by the way, at that precise moment I didn't really think it was going to be necessary.

 Duke of Poo tells his story
 --------------------------------

-Ladies and gentlemen, our dear Fulgencio seems to be a bit under the weather today or just plainly fed up with telling stories, so it's going to be my pleasure to delight you today with the story of my life before the Call.
+Ladies and gentlemen, or just gentlemen, nobody of the fair sex today in our little company,  our dear Fulgencio seems to be a bit under the weather today or just plainly fed up with telling stories, so it's going to be my pleasure to delight you  with the story of my life before the Call.
 No, Gummy Eddy, you've never heard this before, I promise.
-It's all made up, I mean, this is the real deal, all I've told you before was made up.
+I just made it up anew, I mean, this is the real deal, all I've told you before was made up.
 Besides, I haven't even started to drink today!
-Oh my, I haven't even started to drink today.
+Oh my, I haven't even started to drink today!
 Somebody buy me a drink, oh please.
 Captain Cabo?

 That's better.
 So, it's my pleasure now to tell you the story.
 When I was a little boy...

-OK, OK, please behave yourselves.
+Gentlemen, gentlemen please behave yourselves.
 I will cut it short.
-During the  War I was in the Glorious Confederate Army, so yes, what's with it?
-This was Florida, it was a confederate state, I was conscripted!
+During the  War I was in the Glorious Confederate Army,  what's with it?
+That was Macon, Georgia, it was part of a confederate state, I was conscripted!
 I never had any slaves!
+We nobility abhor slavery!
 I've told you!

 Thanks, Captain, we *former* soldiers have to respect and care for each other.
 I'll go ahead with it.
-So I when I left my ducal in Georgia, all smartly dressed in gray to which I added a foulard which really suited the rest, I went to the railway station and instead of being shipped somewhere else in the train I was assigned on the spot
+So I when I left my ducal home in Georgia, all smartly dressed in gray to which I added a foulard which really suited the rest, I went to the railway station and instead of being shipped somewhere else in the train I was assigned on the spot